Task Force Members

 - Veterans Memorial Senior Center Adaptive Physical Education Program

-The San Mateo County Fall Prevention Task Force Membership is comprised of individuals, organizations, agencies and businesses (non-profit and proprietary).
+The Fall Prevention Coalitation Members include representatives from hospitals, EMS, home health and home care agencies, occupational and physical therapists, exercise instructors, and others interested in reducing falls and fall injuries in older adults.
+Membership is comprised of individuals, organizations, agencies and businesses (non-profit and proprietary).
 Meetings are open to all interested parties, and membership includes the following criteria and expectations:

 - Participation in Task Force meetings and activities